 - Pack the mason jars tight with your cucumbers leaving at least 1-inch headspace at the top.

-- Ladel, or carefully pour the boiling brine over the top of the pickle jars leaving 1/2 inch headspace.
+- Ladle, or carefully pour the boiling brine over the top of the pickle jars leaving 1/2 inch headspace.

 - Wipe the rims, add the lids and rings and twist until finger tight.

-- Process in a water bath for 5 minutes.
+- Process in a water bath for 15 minutes for quarts, 10 minutes for pints).
 Remove your jars from the water bath and set them aside where they will not be disturbed.
 Be sure to use a cutting board, trivet, or dishcloth underneath to protect your surface from the hot jars.
+For high altitude locations please check notes below for link with proper water bath timings.

 - Leave to rest for 24 hours without disturbing.